alastairgarner/Masters_Thesis/thesis.md

 ## Premotor circuit map

-Zarin *et al*.[@Zarin2019a] (published after the work conducted for this thesis) undertook the mammoth effort of reconstructing all 60 MNs and 236 PMNs in a single TEM segment of the larval nervous system.
+Zarin *et al*.[@Zarin2019a] undertook the mammoth effort of reconstructing all 60 MNs and 236 PMNs in a single TEM segment of the larval nervous system.
 With this they sought to answer how a common population of muscles could generate two distinct behavioural programs, that of forward and backward crawling.
 Using calcium imaging of patterns of pan-muscle activation they identified differences in the order of muscle recruitment for either behavioural mode.
 PMN reconstruction did not elucidate specific neurons innervating functionally distinct muscle groups for either behaviour, suggesting combinatorial coding is required to recruit behaviour-specific functional muscle groups.
 Further, they developed a recurrent network model of PMN and MN neurons across two segments, constrained by the measured connectivity, and demonstrated that the patterns of connectivity in this motor network was sufficient to elicit comparable patterns of muscle contraction for both forward and backward peristalsis.
 The model was successfully validated on known PMN activity for A14a, A18j, A01c (iIN-1,eIN-1,eIN-2) [@Zwart2016] and A18a[@Hasegawa2016], as well as recordings from novel PMNs (A31k, A06l and A23a)[@Zarin2019a].
 This work will prove invaluable for future research, allowing phenotypic and functional studies to be grounded in terms of anatomic connectivity.